Sumboard

 The Pattern We're Seeing

-AI in data visualization isn't one breakthrough—it's dozens of small improvements that compound.
+AI in data visualization isn't one breakthrough.
+It's dozens of small improvements that compound.

 Faster chart creation.
 Smarter anomaly detection.
 Natural language that actually understands context.
 Predictions that help rather than confuse.
 Each piece individually seems incremental.
 Together, they change what customers expect from analytics.

 The companies winning are the ones embedding this intelligence into customer-facing products without making it feel like AI.
-The magic isn't in advertising "AI-powered dashboards"—it's in analytics that quietly anticipate questions, surface insights proactively, and help users make decisions faster.
+The magic isn't in advertising "AI-powered dashboards".
+It's in analytics that quietly anticipate questions, surface insights proactively, and help users make decisions faster.

 That's the real shift.
 Not AI as a feature, but AI as infrastructure.